Add and use Wi-Fi settings on your devices in Microsoft Intune

 Wi-Fi is a wireless network that's used by many mobile devices to get network access.
 Microsoft Intune includes built-in Wi-Fi settings that can be deployed to users and devices in your organization.
 This group of settings is called a "profile", and can be assigned to different users and groups.
 Once assigned, your users get access your organization's Wi-Fi network without configuring it themselves.

 For example, you install a new Wi-Fi network named Contoso Wi-Fi.
-You then want to set up all iOS devices to connect to this network.
+You then want to set up all iOS/iPadOS devices to connect to this network.
 Here's the process:

 - Create a Wi-Fi profile that includes the settings that connect to the Contoso Wi-Fi wireless network.

-- Assign the profile to a group that includes all users of iOS devices.
+- Assign the profile to a group that includes all users of iOS/iPadOS devices.

-- Users find the new Contoso Wi-Fi network in the list of wireless networks on their device.
+- On their devices, users find the new Contoso Wi-Fi network in the list of wireless networks.
 They can then connect to the network, using the authentication method of your choosing.